DDD & CQRS Concepts

 A cluster of associated objects that are treated as a unit for the purpose of data changes.
 External references are restricted to one member of the Aggregate, designated as the root.
 A set of consistency rules applies within the Aggregate's boundaries.

 In CQRS based applications, Aggregates are very explicitly present in the Command Model, as that is where change is initiated.
 However, Query Models / Projections are also built up of Aggregates.
 Generally, however, aggregates in Query Models are much more straightforward, as state invariants are generally less strict in those models.

 Not every command is able to completely execute in a single atomic transaction.
 A very common example that pops up quite often as an argument for transactions is the money transfer.
 It is often believed that an atomic and consistent transaction is absolutely required to transfer money from one account to another.
 Well, it is not.
 On the contrary, it is quite impossible to do.
 What if money is transferred from an account on bank A (instance A of aggregate

 BankAccount), to another account on bank B (instance B of aggregate

 BankAccount)?
 Does bank A acquire a lock in bank B's database?
-If the transfer is in progress, is it strange that bank A has deducted the amount, but bank B hasn't deposited it yet?
+If the transfer is in progress, is it strange that bank A has deducted the amount, but bank B has not deposited it yet?
 Not really, it's "underway".
 On the other hand, if something goes wrong while depositing the money on bank B's account, bank A's customer would want his money back.
 So we do expect some form of consistency, eventually.
 Another example could be

 OrderPlacedEvent).
 It will make sure that once the gift card is successfully redeemed (

 CardRedeemedEvent), an order is confirmed (